chpc-tech-eval/chpc-scc23-nationals/wrf/README.md

 ### System Requirements

 * Your choice of **C and Fortran Compilers** and implementation of **MPI**.
 ..* *Bonus points* will be awarded for compiling with both GCC / (OpenMPI) and Intel Compilers.
 * **HDF5** library required for **NetCDF4** compression support.
 * **NetCDF** library is used for large network file I/O with gridded model data.
-..* Optionally you can make use of Parallel **HDF5** and **NetCDF** libraries, which will process network file I/O in parallel, as opposed to serially
+..* Optionally you can make use of Parallel **HDF5** and **NetCDF** libraries, which will process network file I/O in parallel, as opposed to serially.
 * If these are not already installed on your system, you may additionally require **Jasper, LibPNG** and **Zlib**.

 ### Compiling for Basic Nesting

 Take care to ensure that you are working within a consistent environment.
 Failure to manage your environment, libraries and dependencies properly will impede your team from being able to successfully build and compile the application.
 You can compile for **`basic nesting`**.

 During the compilation process you will be presented with a choice of options to select for a column (type of compiler and architecture) and a row (type of parallel build):

 * The first column is for **serial** (single processor) builds.
 * The second column is **OpenMP** (threaded, shared-memory), builds with up to 40 maximum processes.
 * The third and fourth columns are for (**MPI** only) and (**OpenMP + MPI**)

 In an analogous way to the optimization experiment from the **SWIFT** benchmark, where you optimized for the most efficient communication pattern between **MPI** processes, with each containing multiple **POSIX** (**pThreads**) utilizing shared memory.
 In this experiment however, you will be required to find an optimal mix of **MPI** process and **OpenMP threads**, (or your configuration may perform best without OpenMP threads).

 ### Compilation

 Clean build the executable on multiple processors, and for debugging purposes you can usefully redirect and store `standard_out` and `standard_err` to a log file.

 ```bash
 $ ./compile - j N em_real >& build_wrf.log